eugenkiss/hnclient/README.md

 TODO:
-  - suffix top-level components with Screen use getNow() instead of DateTime().getTime use Fill instead of Box 1 1 auto
   - remember scroll position for comments (scroll, go to about, go back)
   - Create requester package?
 Make generic inpute type